luiscvega/apprenticeship_app/README.markdown

 ## Polymorphism

-Since I have a table for Messages, Meetups and Resources (and probably more tables later on), I decided implement Polymorphism for the Notifications Table, since they all will have a "has_one :notification" association.
+Since I have a table for Messages, Meetups and Resources (and probably more tables later on), I decided to implement Polymorphism for the Notifications Table, since they all will have a "has_one :notification" association.
 Hence, the notification model is as follows:

 ```
 class Notification < ActiveRecord::Base